bw2/ConfigArgParse/CONTRIBUTING.rst

 - Code changes and code added should have tests: untested code is buggy code and should not be accepted by reviewers.
-- All code changes must be reviewed by at least one maintainers who is not an author of the code being added.
+- All code changes must be reviewed by at least one maintainer who is not an author of the code being added.
-- When one is done with the review, always say what the next step(s) should be:
+- When a reviewer completes a review, they should always say what the next step(s) should be:
   - Ok we can merge the patch as is
   - Some optional changes requested
   - Some required changes are requested